Daniel Layus: Career

-Augustana (2002–2005)
+Augustana (2002–2016)

 Augustana began by re-recording the song "More than a Love Song", a song which Dan had written for his high school girlfriend while living in California.
 In 2003, when Layus was 19, Augustana released their debut album, Midwest Skies and Sleepless Mondays.
 Later that year, the band recorded and released 25 copies of the Mayfield EP.

 Dan Layus decided to move back to Southern California with bandmate Josiah Rosen, where they eventually found their drummer, Justin South.
 The band joined numerous tours with artists such as Switchfoot, Maroon 5, The Fray, Counting Crows, Dashboard Confessional, O.A.R., Snow Patrol, The Damnwells, Goo Goo Dolls, Acceptance, Cartel, and OneRepublic, as well as having their own headlining tours.

-The band released the EP, All the Stars and Boulevards, on September 6, 2005 Josiah Rosen left the band soon after.
+The band released their first album, All the Stars and Boulevards, on September 6, 2005 Josiah Rosen left the band soon after.
 He was replaced by Chris Sachtleben, while keyboardist Dan Lamoureux was added (and later replaced by John Vincent).

-Augustana (2006–2010)

 At the beginning of 2007, the band embarked on their second headlining tour, supported by Vega4.
 The band also opened for Chris Carrabba of Dashboard Confessional in late 2007.

 The band released their second album, Can't Love, Can't Hurt, on April 29, 2008.
 Citing personnel problems, the band had to cancel their European/North American tour for fall 2010.

-Augustana (2011–2013)

-Augustana's self-titled, fourth full-length album was released on April 26, 2011.
+Augustana's self-titled, third full-length album was released on April 26, 2011.

 Augustana parted ways with Epic Records shortly after the album's release and on November 11, 2011, Dan Layus announced that all remaining members had amicably parted ways when bassist, Jared Palomar, guitarist, Chris Sachtleben, drummer, Justin South, and keyboardist, John Vincent, decided that they were finished with Augustana.
 Layus announced that he would continue to tour and perform under the name Augustana.
 On July 22, 2013, Layus announced that Augustana was signed to a new record deal.

-Augustana (2014–2016)

 In early 2014, Layus announced that the band had signed with Razor & Tie, reforming the band with new members and touring as Augustana.
 He also premiered the first single, "Ash and Ember".
 On April 22, 2014, under the name 'Augustana', Layus released the album, Life Imitating Life, on which he played all of the instruments.
 He also premiered the first single, "Ash and Ember".

 In summer of 2015, Layus opened for One Direction.
 On September 2, 2015, Augustana released three new tracks ("Climb", "Must Be Love" and "You Can Have Mine") on an EP titled "Side A".

 In 2016, Augustana began touring as an opener for the Dixie Chicks on their DCX MMXVI World Tour.

 On August 3, 2016, Augustana's social media sites changed their names to Dan Layus, as he was the sole remaining and founding member, as well as lead singer-songwriter.